We’re making changes to Saturday delivery

 The news doesn’t stop once we print the paper, and our journalists keep working to bring you the whole story.
-SpringfieldNewsSun.com is your trusted source for local news, any time.
+The News-Sun is your trusted source for local news, any time.

 Your daily ePaper is more than a replica of the printed paper.
-In addition to updated overnight sports scores, the ePaper features special sections and coverage that don’t appear in the printed edition.
+In addition to updated late-night sports scores, the ePaper features special sections and in-depth coverage.

-We also deliver news straight to your email inbox with daily email newsletters, beginning with your Morning Briefing that links to the ePaper and continuing with Midday, Afternoon and Evening updates.
-You can also get trusted, timely news as it happens with Breaking News email alerts.
+We also deliver news straight to your email inbox, beginning with your morning newsletter that links to the ePaper and continuing with Midday, Afternoon and Evening updates.
+You can get trusted, timely news as it happens with Breaking News email alerts.

 We are dedicated to bringing you the stories you can’t find anywhere else and in-depth investigative reporting that no other media outlet provides.